a-zorina/iroha-2-docs/src/guide/advanced/running-iroha-on-bare-metal.md

 We want to make sure that we have the right configuration.

 There are different ways to do this.
-You can copy the contents of the `~/Git/iroha/configs/peer/` into a new directory, or, alternatively, just run all commands from that directory:
+You can copy the contents of the `~/Git/iroha/configs/peer/` into a new directory, or just run all commands from that directory:

 ```bash
 $ cd ~/Git/iroha/configs/peer